openreferral/specification/docs/initiative/index.md

 **Seeking Help**

-_i.e. help-seeker, clients, patients, end-users, consumers  _
+_e.g., help-seeker, clients, patients, end-users, consumers_

 **Providing help**

-_i.e. referrers, service providers, case managers, social workers, librarians, call operators, etc_
+_e.g., referrers, service providers, case managers, social workers, librarians, call operators, etc_

 **Administering data**

-_i.e. resource specialist, database manager, IT staff, the intern who produces a directory, etc_
+_e.g., resource specialist, database manager, IT staff, the intern who updates an Excel spreadsheet, etc_

 **Research and Analysis**

-_i.e. researcher, analyst, wonk, community planner, community leader, decision-maker, etc_
+_e.g., researcher, analyst, wonk, community planner, community leader, decision-maker, etc_

 _The following sections include our User Personas for each of these types of use.
 A user persona describes a broad category that encompasses many possible ‘subtypes’ of users.
 The persona articulates general attributes shared by all, including: relevant personal context, what information is needed and why, points of pain in the current system, and description of their behavior.
 A user story describes a desired action and its resulting benefit._

-### Seeking Help (i.e. help seeker, clients, patients, end-users, consumers)
+### Seeking Help (i.e. help-seeker, clients, patients, end-users, consumers)

-**Help seekers** (i.e. patients, clients, consumers, victims, survivors, etc.) have some pressing need (or more likely, multiple needs) which might be addressed by services in their community.
-To realize this possibility, help seekers must receive accurate, relevant, and easily understandable information about services which they can access and for which they are eligible.
+**Help-seekers** (i.e. patients, clients, consumers, victims, survivors, etc.) have some pressing need (or more likely, multiple needs) which might be addressed by services in their community.
+To realize this possibility, help-seekers must receive accurate, relevant, and easily understandable information about services which they can access and for which they are eligible.
 Heightened emotional reactions, illness or injury may diminish their capacity for uncertainty and decision-making.

-Help seekers may not be fully capable of articulating the addressable aspect of their needs.
+Help-seekers may not be fully capable of articulating the addressable aspect of their needs.
 They may have limited media literacy, and limited access to technology.
 They may not know about the existence of relevant services, let alone the ‘correct’ language to describe those services.
 They may have difficulty processing and/or trusting information.
 They may not be able to articulate their needs and may not feel safe.
 They may struggle with anticipated or actual stigmatization for seeking help.
 Incorrect information can cost help-seekers time, money, or even conceivably lives.

-Help seekers might currently look for help by searching the web, or turning to a trusted community anchor like a library, school, or religious institution.
+Help-seekers might currently look for help by searching the web, or turning to a trusted community anchor like a library, school, or religious institution.
 They might interface with a service provider (“referrer”) who might help identify addressable needs (through some screening process) and provide them with actionable information about services.

 _As a help-seeker, I want to..._

 * know that technology is supporting humans who are providing help, rather than replacing them, so that I can still talk to a person in this process.
 * have fewer places to contact and so that the experience of seeking help is not traumatic.
 * have privacy so that friends and relatives don’t find out about my problems.
-* receive simple, step by step instructions because when I’m stressed out I give up more readily.
+* receive simple, step-by-step instructions because when I’m stressed out I give up more readily.
 * quickly find reliable and easy-to-understand information about services through Google and other search engines
 * get consistent information among agencies so that I can trust it (or I won’t use it).